Why Do I Feel Bloated All the Time?

 These foods are then “stored” and begin to decompose, causing gas, dyspepsia and abdominal bloating.

-Tips to reduce bloating
+Tips to reduce feeling bloated all the time

 Once you’ve identified the reasons why your stomach bloats, your next step is to change a few habits and take some action to keep it from happening.